Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Articles/recruitment-guide-part-2.md

 In other words - the longer we spend on a single application - the less applicants we'll be able to interview, thus reducing our chances to find a good fit.
 On the other hand, if we don't spend enough time - we won't be able to identify potentially great candidates.

-Additionally, candidates usually don't stop applying for other positions in different companies until they get a satisfactory job offer and if they receive one in the middle of our interview process, it is very unlikely they'll finish it.
+Additionally, candidates usually don't stop applying for other positions in different companies until they get a satisfactory job offer and if they receive one in the middle of our interview process, it is highly unlikely they'll finish it.

-Fortunately, the benefits of increasing the thoroughness of our process quickly hits diminishing returns and with careful planning and consideration you might be able to get to this point while simultaneously keeping the process quite brief.
+Fortunately, the benefits of increasing the thoroughness of our process quickly hits diminishing returns and with careful planning and consideration we might be able to get to this point while simultaneously keeping the process quite brief.

 ## The Game Plan